magento/merchdocs/src/catalog/product-attributes-add.md

 1. Under **Attribute Properties**, enter an **Attribute Label** to identify the attribute.

-1. Set **Catalog Input Type for Store Owner** to the type in [input control]({% link stores/attributes-input-types.md %}) to be used for data entry.
+1. Set **Catalog Input Type for Store Owner** to the type of [input control]({% link stores/attributes-input-types.md %}) to be used for data entry.

    If the attribute is used for a [configurable product]({% link catalog/product-create-configurable.md %}), choose `Dropdown`.
 Then, set **Required** to `Yes`.

 1. For `Dropdown` and `Multiple Select` input types, do the following:

-   - Under **Values**, tap <span class="btn"> Add Value </span>.
+   - Under **Values**, click <span class="btn"> Add Value </span>.

    - Enter the first value that you want to appear in the list.

-      You can enter one value for the Admin, and a translation of the value for each store view.
-If you have only one store view, you can enter only the Admin value and it will be used for the storefront as well.
+      You can enter one value for the Admin and a translation of the value for each store view.
+If you have only one store view, you can enter only the Admin value, and it will be used for the storefront as well.

    - Click <span class="btn">Add Value</span> and repeat the previous step for each option that you want to include in the list.